 Streamlined Working Processes

-Anyone who has had experience of collaborating with others on a document using Word’s track changes and email will know what a challenging process it can be.
+Furthermore, anyone who has had experience of collaborating with others on a document using Word’s track changes and email will know what a challenging process it can be.
 Keeping on top of where things are at is not easy.
-And having to notify all project members every time there’s even a minor revision is time-consuming and it’s easy to see how mistakes and errors can creep into the process.
+And having to notify all project members every time there’s even a minor revision is time-consuming.
+It’s easy to see how mistakes and errors can creep into the process.

-Furthermore, the cloud intranet offers the opportunity for team members to easily share insights and data either through a collaborative workspace or a project blog.
+In addition, the cloud intranet offers the opportunity for team members to brainstorm ideas, easily share insights and data either through a collaborative workspace or a project blog.
 Access can be restricted to only the relevant team members through a series of intranet site permissions.
-Work spaces or blogs can transcend time and location and enable employees to connect, share and collaborate effectively.
+Workspaces or blogs can transcend time and location and enable employees to connect, share and collaborate effectively.

-Shared-screen apps are another effective collaboration tool.
+These are another very effective collaboration tool.
 Team members can share their entire desktop screen, individual window or specific application with one or more colleagues as well as streaming videos or presentations.
-Shared-screen apps are a great way for collaborative team members to show their colleagues exactly what they are talking about and help to keep everyone on the same page as well as meetings on track.
+Shared-screen apps are a great way for collaborative team members to show their colleagues exactly what they are talking about and help to keep everyone on the same page as well as ensuring meetings stay on track.

 There’s no doubt that collaborative working is the future.
 And so, if your business is serious about promoting collaboration, then the starting point must be communications.
 Flexible, adaptable and dynamic collaborative communication channels will ensure collaborative working is a success in your business.

 Hopefully this article has given you food for thought about what’s needed; however, if you would like an informal discussion on how technology can support the process then get in touch with us here at MyHub.
-Better still why not take advantage of our no-obligation demo or 14-day free trial and discover the many benefits a cloud intranet has to offer.
+Better still, why not take advantage of our no-obligation demo or 14-day free trial and discover for yourself the many benefits a cloud intranet has to offer.
 Get in touch today!